simon-moon/JqueryCron/README.md

 ```javascript
  $('#button').jQueryCronParser('#input','#output')
 ```
-note: output element should be a table
+note: output element should be a table and input should be a textarea